 Photo by Jane Orbuch, July 2022.

 ACCOMMODATIONS: During our stay in Churchill on the edge of the magnificent Hudson Bay, we will be based at the Polar Boutique Inn & Suites.
 Owned by a local family of multiple generations, our comfortable hotel provides double occupancy rooms and a hearty continental style breakfast each morning.
 The “Polar Inn” is also headquarters for our primary outfitter while in Churchill, Sea North Tours.
-On July 25th, we have book the Victoria Inn Hotel and Convention Center, in Winnipeg which will include breakfast on July 26th.
+On July 19th, we have booked the Main Stay Suites in Winnipeg. which will include breakfast on July 20th.
 This comfortable hotel is conveniently located near both the Winnipeg Airport and Assiniboine Park, home of the Leatherdale International Polar Bear Conservation Centre .
-These are optional visits on the morning of July 26th which are highly recommended.
+These are optional visits on the morning of July 20th which are highly recommended.

 A pod of Beluga whales investigating our Zodiac, Photo By Kim Powell